NickSneed/TrickLensJS/README.md

 }
 ```

-### Helper Functions

-For more granular control, the following helper functions are also exported and can be imported directly:

--   `getImgData(saveData, photoIndex)`: Extracts pixel data for a single photo.
--   `getIsDeleted(saveData, photoIndex)`: Checks if a photo is marked as deleted.
--   `getComment(saveData, photoIndex)`: Extracts the comment for a specific photo.
--   `getUsername(saveData)`: Extracts the owner's username.
--   `getGender(saveData)`: Extracts the owner's gender.
--   `getFrameId(saveData, photoIndex)`: Extracts the frame ID for a specific photo.
--   `gbcCharToAscii(code)`: Converts a Game Boy Camera character code to its ASCII equivalent.

----

 _Save parsing logic was based on gbcam2png and information from Raphael-Boichot's research._

 _Game Boy™, Game Boy Camera™, Game Boy Color™, and Super Game Boy™ are registered trademarks of Nintendo._